-Soon after the charge is filed, the assigned Agent contacts both parties and: (1) clarifies the allegation(s) in the charge; (2) describes each party's obligation to cooperate in the investigation; (3) reviews each party's testimonial and documentary evidence; (4) explains how the case will be investigated; and (4) clarifies and determines whether official time is needed for any employees.
+Soon after the charge is filed, the assigned Agent contacts both parties and: (1) clarifies the allegation(s) in the charge; (2) describes each party's obligation to cooperate in the investigation; (3) reviews each party's evidence; (4) explains how the case will be investigated; and (4) determines which, if any, employees need official time to cooperate in the investigation.

-Will the Agent assist the parties in resolving the dispute that gave rise to the charge?
+Will the Agent help the parties resolve the dispute that led to the charge?

 Yes.
-The General Counsel encourages the informal resolution of unfair labor practice allegations subsequent to the filing of a charge and prior to the issuance of a complaint by a Regional Director.
-A representative of the appropriate Regional Office, as part of the investigation, assists the parties in informally resolving their dispute.
-The charge may be resolved and withdrawn by the Charging Party at any stage of the investigation.
-More information is contained in the ADR Services questions and answers.
+The General Counsel encourages parties to resolve informally unfair labor practice allegations after a charge is filed, but before the Regional Director has issued a complaint.
+As part of the investigation, the Agent will help the parties in informally resolving their dispute.
+The Charging Party may withdraw the charge at any stage of the investigation if the dispute has been resolved.
+There is more information on this topic in the ADR Services questions and answers.

-How will the charge be investigated?
+How will the Region investigate the charge?

-The Regions utilize a variety of investigative techniques to obtain the best possible, relevant evidence.
-The investigation may involve: (1) an on-site visit and the taking of signed and affirmed affidavits and the gathering of documents; (2) the taking of affidavits over the telephone; (3) parties filling out signed and affirmed questionnaires; and (4) letters or emails confirming information discussed telephonically.
-The RD relies upon this evidence in deciding whether or not the ULP charge has merit.
-Agencies are always notified before an Agent visits the workplace.
+The Regions use a variety of investigative techniques to get the best possible, relevant evidence.
+The investigation may involve: (1) an on-site visit where the Agent takes signed and affirmed affidavits and gathers documents; (2) telephone affidavits; (3) questionnaires the parties sign and affirm; and (4) letters or emails confirming information discussed over the phone.
+The RD relies on this evidence to decide whether the ULP charge has merit.
+The Agent always notifies an agency before visiting the workplace.